Antharithm/Antharithm/README.md

 Greetings!

 My name is Anthony and I'm a Blockchain developer who specializes in Python and Solidity.
-I like building on Web3, using APIs, and running Machine Learning simulations.
+I like building on Web3 and running Machine Learning simulations.

 ❤️ Enjoys coding EVM compatible smart contracts